Truman C. Everts

-Truman C. Everts (1816 – February 16, 1901) was the first federal tax assessor for the Montana Territory and a member of the 1870 Washburn–Langford–Doane Expedition, which explored the area which later became Yellowstone National Park.
+Truman C. Everts (c.
+1816 – February 16, 1901) was an American government official and explorer who was the first federal tax assessor for the Montana Territory and a member of the 1870 Washburn–Langford–Doane Expedition, which explored the area which later became Yellowstone National Park.
 He was lost in the wilderness for 37 days during the expedition and a year later wrote about his ordeal for Scribner’s Monthly.
+Mount Everts in Yellowstone is named after him.

 History

 Everts was one of six brothers born in Burlington, Vermont to a Great Lakes ship captain.
 During the American Civil War, President Abraham Lincoln appointed Everts as assessor of Internal Revenue for the Montana Territory, a position he held between July 15, 1864 and February 16, 1870.

 "Thirty-Seven Days of Peril"

-In 1870, Everts, a former assessor for the territory of Montana, joined a expedition led by Henry D. Washburn and Nathaniel P. Langford into the wilderness that would later become Yellowstone National Park.
+In 1870, Everts, a former assessor for the territory of Montana, joined an expedition led by Henry D. Washburn and Nathaniel P. Langford into the wilderness that would later become Yellowstone National Park.

 After falling behind the rest of the expedition on September 9, 1870, Everts lost the packhorse which was carrying most of his supplies.
 Without food or equipment, he attempted to retrace the expedition's route along the southern shore of Yellowstone Lake to rejoin the expedition.
 Everts faced starvation, trauma, snow storms and dangerous animals.
 He ate the roots of thistle plants to stay alive.
-The plant was renamed "Evert's Thistle" after him.
+The plant was renamed "Everts' Thistle" after him.

 During the expedition, Langford kept a diary recounting efforts to locate Everts.
 The expedition increased their fire and shot their guns hoping to signal Everts, to no avail.
-It was agreed within the expedition that if a member of the party become separated, that the man would meet the party at the southwest arm of the lake, but Evert could not be found at that location.
+It was agreed within the expedition that if a member of the party become separated, that the man would meet the party at the southwest arm of the lake, but Everts could not be found at that location.